StrykerKent/pubg-data/README.md

 # PUBG Data

-Displays PUBG Data from their API.
+This is a website that displays PUBG Data from their API.
+[Demo](http://www.stryk3r.com/pubg-data/)

 This was built as a proof of concept.
 Made using HTML, CSS, Jquery, and PHP.

-I had to set up my own API and call it to hide my API key.
+I set up my own API and call it to hide my API key.